kmjc/PsrPopPy2/README.md

 2nd Version
 -----------
-Added rrat generation and detection part.
+Added rrat generation and detection part and much more!

 To use single pulse snr use --singlepulse in populate and dosurvey.
 This will also generate a burst-rate based on a uniform distrubution.
-(eg. populate -n 1000 -pdist d_g -dgf corr_pops -ldist d_g -zdist d_g -rdist d_g -zdist d_g -brdist d_g -surveys PMSURV --singlepulse -dm ymw16)
+(eg. populate -n 1000 -pdist d_g -dgf corr_pops -ldist d_g -zdist d_g -rdist d_g -zdist d_g -brdist d_g -surveys PMSURV --singlepulse -dm ymw16 --dither)

 Additions